l. Provisions and contingent liabilities

 For periods subsequent to October 2011, the Company had filed an application with Central Government, Ministry of Corporate Affairs, seeking its approval u/s.
 297(1) of the erstwhile Companies Act, 1956 for entering into contract with CMS Info Systems Private Limited which is pending approval.

-48. The Board of Directors of the Company at their meeting held on May 25, 2023 had recommended a final dividend of ' 1/- (one rupee only) per equity share (i.e. 20% of face value of ' 5 per equity share) for the financial year ended March 31, 2023.
-The dividend recommended by the Board of Directors was approved by the shareholders at the Annual General Meeting of the Company held on September 20, 2023 and was subsequently paid.
+48. The Board of Directors of the Company at their meeting held on May 25, 2023 had recommended a final dividend of '.1/- (one rupee only) per equity share (i.e. 20% of face value of ' 5 per equity share) for the financial year ended March 31, 2023.
+The dividend recommended by the Board of

-50. During the year ended March 31, 2024, the Holding Company has acquired 100% shareholding in Matrix Design and Industries Private Limited ("MDIPL") for a consideration of ' 32,306 lakhs settled through a combination of cash consideration of ' 7,557 lakhs and preferential allotment of 27,31,366 equity shares of Gokaldas Exports Limited at a price of 906.14 per share.
+49. During the year ended March 31,2024, the Holding Company has acquired 100% shareholding in Matrix Design and Industries Private Limited ("MDIPL”) for a consideration of ' 32,306 lakhs settled through a combination of cash consideration of ' 7,557 lakhs and preferential allotment of 27,31,366 equity shares of Gokaldas Exports Limited at a price of ' 906.14 per share.
 The acquisition resulted in transfer of control w.e.f.
 March 13, 2024 and accounted for in accordance with Ind AS 103, Business Combination.

-51. For the period/days of the respective covid lockdowns imposed by the government during FY 2020-21, the Group had evaluated the various directions, circulars and orders issued by relevant government authorities regarding payment of wages to employees, accordingly had paid certain ex-gratia amount to eligible employees.
+50. For the period/days of the respective covid lockdowns imposed by the government during FY 2020-21, the Company had evaluated the various directions, circulars and orders issued by relevant government authorities regarding payment of wages to employees, accordingly had paid certain ex-gratia amount to eligible employees.
 Management evaluated further directions, orders issued by relevant government authorities and understand that the matter should be settled based on mutual discussion between relevant stakeholders.
 Pending conclusion of such matter, management believes that the Company continues to be in compliance with the directives and will reassess this periodically.

-52. During the year ended March 31, 2024, the Company had executed certain agreements with Clean Max Enviro Energy Solutions Private limited and Clean Max Celeste Private Limited (SPV), including a share purchase agreement for investment in a renewable Captive Generating Plant.
-This involved an investment in a Special Purpose Vehicle (SPV), a private limited Company through an acquisition of 26% stake through an investment of ' 315 lakhs (Indian Rupees Three hundred and fifteen lakhs) by way of an equity share capital contribution in the SPV, the arrangement also involves certain power purchase arrangements, basis the evaluation of the terms of the aforementioned agreements, the Company has assessed and classified this as an investment and is recorded at fair value.
+51. During the year ended March 31, 2024, the Company had executed certain agreements with Clean Max Enviro Energy Solutions Private limited and Clean Max Celeste Private Limited (SPV), including a share purchase agreement for investment in a renewable Captive Generating Plant.
+This involved an investment in a Special Purpose Vehicle (SPV), a private limited company through an acquisition of 26% stake through an investment of ' 315 lakhs (Indian Rupees Three hundred and fifteen lakhs) by way of an equity share capital contribution in the SPV, the arrangement also involves certain power purchase arrangements, basis the evaluation of the terms of the aforementioned agreements, the Company has assessed and classified this as an investment and is recorded at fair value.

-53. Subsequent to the year ended March 31, 2024, on April 24, 2024, the Company raised money by way of Qualified Institutional Placement ('QIP') and allotted 77,41,935 equity shares of face value ' 5/- each to the eligible qualified institutional buyers ('QIB') at a price of ' 775/-per share (Including a premium of ' 770 per share) aggregating to ' 60,000 lakhs on April 23, 2024.
-This issue was made in accordance with SEBI (Issue of Capital and Disclosure Requirements) Regulation, 2018.
+52. On April 23, 2024, the Company had raised money by way of Qualified Institutional Placement ('QIP') and allotted 77,41,935 equity shares of face value ' 5/- each to the eligible qualified institutional buyers ('QIB') at a price of ' 775/-per

-54. During the year ended March 31, 2024, the Company has provided corporate guarantees to financial institutions on behalf of its wholly owned subsidiaries Gokaldas Exports FZCO and Nava Apparels L.L.C. - FZ amounting to USD 34 million and USD 7 million respectively for loans availed by them, towards the acquisition of ATRACO Group entities.
-Additionally the Company has advanced loans amounting to USD 7 million (' 5,821 lakhs) and USD 8 million (' 6,652 lakhs) to Gokaldas Exports FZCO and Nava Apparels L.L.C. - FZ.
+53. The Company has provided corporate guarantees to financial institutions on behalf of its wholly owned subsidiaries Gokaldas Exports FZCO and Nava Apparels L.L.C. - FZ amounting to USD 23 million (March 31,2024: USD 34 million) and USD 7 million (March 31, 2024: USD 7 million) respectively for loans availed by them, towards the acquisition of ATRACO Group entities.
+Additionally the Company has advanced loans amounting to USD 7 million (' 5,821 lakhs) (March 31, 2024: USD 7 million (' 5,821 lakhs)) and USD 8 million (' 6,652 lakhs) (March 31, 2024: USD 8 million (' 6,652 lakhs)) to Gokaldas Exports FZCO and Nava Apparels L.L.C. - FZ. respectively for the said purposes.

 a.
 No proceedings have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.

 b.
 The Company has borrowings from banks on the basis of security of current assets.
-The quarterly returns or statements of current assets filed by the group with banks are in agreement with the books of accounts.
+The quarterly returns or statements of current assets filed by the Company with banks are in agreement with the books of accounts.

 c.
 The Company has not been declared as wilful defaulter by any bank or financial institution or government or any government authority.